peterdsharpe/AeroSandbox/README.md

 ## About
 A Python package for aircraft design optimization, strongly-coupled viscous/inviscid aerodynamics, and reverse-mode automatic differentiation for computing gradients of design variables.
+Work in progress!

 ![VLM1 Image](media/images/vlm1.png)